Effective Date: December 2022

 9. Children’s Privacy

+We retain your Personal Information only for as long as is reasonably necessary to fulfill the purpose for which it was collected, and to meet legal requirements, including record retention, resolving disputes, and enforcing our agreements.
 We take measures to delete your Personal Information or keep it in a form that does not permit identifying you when this information is no longer necessary for the purposes for which we process it unless we are required by law to keep this information for a longer period.
-We generally do not retain Personal Information for longer than 6 years.
 When determining the specific retention period, we consider various criteria, such as the type of service provided to you, the nature and length of our relationship with you, and mandatory retention periods provided by law and the statute of limitations.

 11. Third-Party Services